JZ-intel/hello-world/README.md

 # hello-world
 guide
-this is a experiments with the guide of Github
+this is an experiment with the guide of Github